Protection Insurance: choosing the right policy and cover

 MPPI is designed to cover your mortgage payments if you're unable to work due to accident, sickness or unemployment.
 For a monthly premium a MPPI policy pays you a set amount each month, usually for a period of your choice such as 12 or 24 months.

 As MPPI only pays out for a limited period you therefore may want to consider alternatives to MPPI such as long term income protection.
+For Mortgage Payment Protection Insurance and Accident, sickness and uneployment plans we act as introducers only.

 This Payment Protection Insurance is optional.
 There are other providers of Payment Protection Insurance and other products designed to protect you against loss of income.
 For impartial information about insurance, please visit the website at www.moneyadviceservice.org.uk.